-The FW@6 Late Night Program began in 1992 as a response to the increase in ganginvolved youth, providing support for afternoon and evening activities.
+The FW@6 Late Night Program began in 1992 as a response to the increase in gang-involved youth, providing support for afternoon and evening activities.
 Programs include afterschool and youth sports as well as extended hours for older youth and young adults.
 The program provides a safe haven for at-risk youth living in high crime areas.
 These programs decrease youth participation in crime and gangs through enrichment and recreational activities.
 They are designed to reduce crime, stimulate self-determination, and increase community pride.
 The programs are operated at the following five community centers: Como, Martin Luther King, Northside, Sycamore, and Worth Heights.
 The FW@6 Late Night Program focuses on the following five goals, which provide alternatives to youth involvement in crime: Education/Personal Development, Employment Readiness, Recreation, Life Skills and Community Responsibility.
+Parks and Recreation Department will add Chisholm Trail Community Center in FY23.